maryann839/alx_capstone_project/README.md

 Table of content:
-Project overview<br>
+1. Project overview
-Features and functionality
+2. Features and functionality
-Technologies used
+3. Technologies used
-Screenshots
+4. Screenshots
-Roadmapand future enhancements
+5. Roadmapand future enhancements
-Contact Information
+6. Contact Information

 Project Overview:
 This TO_DOIT app serves as a helpful tools for users to efficiently manage and organise their task.
 Furthermore, the app contributes to uisers' personal development by incorporating specila features designed to manage and enhancepersonal growth based on inputs provided